Los Alamos Ranch School: School

 The school was founded in 1917 by a Detroit businessman, Ashley Pond Jr., father of Peggy Pond Church, the New Mexican poet and author, and Dr Ashley Pond III.
 It offered a program modeled after the Boy Scouts of America, combining a college preparatory curriculum with a rigorous outdoor life.
 All students were organized into patrols of Troop 22 and wore Scout uniforms & neckerchiefs.
 Obtaining First Class Rank in the Boy Scouts was a requirement for graduation.

 In 1939, the students' routines included calisthenics in the yard at 6:45 am, regardless of the weather; classes through 1 pm and athletic recreation in the afternoon.
 Students provided one half-day a week of "community service" (campus maintenance).
 Every Saturday was a mandatory all-day excursion on horseback into the surrounding countryside, often with overnight stays.

-New Mexican architect John Gaw Meem designed the school's Fuller House in 1928, constructed from some 770 ponderosa pine and aspen logs selected personally by Meem and the LARS director A.J.
+New Mexican architect John Gaw Meem designed the school's Fuller Lodge in 1928, constructed from some 770 ponderosa pine and aspen logs selected personally by Meem and the LARS director A.J.
 Connell.

 Throughout its 25-year existence, the School remained small, with yearly enrollment never exceeding 46 boys (aged 12 to 18 years), but its graduates were an impressive group.
 Famous alumni included writer Gore Vidal; anthropologist Edward T. Hall, brothers Arthur and Robert Wood (president and general counsel of Sears Roebuck, respectively); Roy D. Chapin Jr., CEO of American Motors Corporation; and the founder of the Santa Fe Opera, John Crosby.
-Stirling Colgate, later a nuclear physicist, returned to Los Alamos in 1975 and remained there for the rest of his life.
+C. Whitney Ashbridge, as a Lieutenant Colonel, returned as Post Commander of Project Y in 1943, and Stirling Colgate, later a nuclear physicist, returned to Los Alamos in 1975 and remained there for the rest of his life.
 Writer William S. Burroughs and Bill Veeck, owner of the Chicago White Sox, also attended but did not graduate.